timewindergg/Rewind/README.md

 4. Write `export RIOT_API_KEY=<key>` to .bash_profile

 DB setup:
 1. Install postgres 10 with `brew install postgresql`.
 Read postgres docs for instructions on how to start it up.
+You may(really) want to alias the commands for starting up and shutting down the psql server.
 2. in postgres shell,
 ```
 	CREATE DATABASE timewinder;